 Melinda Luna honored as new ASCE fellow

-Melinda Luna, P.E., F.ASCE, senior project manager in Austin for KCI Technologies Inc., an ENR500 top 50 multidiscipline engineering firm, has been named a fellow by the ASCE Board of Direction.
+Melinda Luna, P.E., F.ASCE, Team Lead for Hydrology and Hydraulics at TRC Companies, has been named a fellow by the ASCE Board of Direction.

 Luna’s professional career began in 1988 as an engineering assistant at TxDOT’s Pharr District design office.
 During her career, she has progressed from design engineering to managing challenging projects and developing innovative project solutions.
 Over three decades, she has contributed to many agencies and projects.
 At TxDOT, she started as a design engineer working on PS&E and managing the bridge inspection program for the Pharr District.
 She transferred to the Bridge Division, where she led the state in scour evaluations and supporting the various TxDOT Districts as a part of the Hydraulic Design Group.
 Working for the Lower Colorado River Authority (LCRA), she worked on projects including the volumetric surveys of the Highland Lakes, creating the flood forecast system (Corps Water Management System, CWMS), and helping the communities of the Lower Colorado River basin.